-- 1. Insert pin into weight stack at desired resistance level. - 2.
-Attach Low Row Bar to low pulley cable. - 3.
-Stand facing the low pulley with your feet set shoulder width apart. - 4.
-Grasp the Low Row Bar and stand erect with your arms extended straight down and the Bar resting across your thighs.
-Allow the weight to pull your shoulders forward and downward. - 5.
-Use Trapezius strength to "shrug" your shoulders upward and backward as far as possible. - 6.
-Pause for a moment, then slowly return to the starting position.
+- 1. Insert pin into weight stack at desired resistance level - 2.
+Attach Low Row Bar to low pulley cable. - Stand, facing the machine with your feet set shoulder width apart. - Grasp the Bar and stand erect with your arms extended straight down and the Bar resting across your thighs.
+Allow the weight to pull your shoulders forward and downward - 5.
+Use Trapezius strength to "shrug" your shoulders upward and back as far as - Pause for a moment, then slowly return to the starting position.
 Repeat movement. - 7.
-Exhale on exertion, inhale on return motion.
+Exhale on exertion, inhale on return motion